 “Lancaster Bible College was recommended to me by a dear friend at church.
 His recommendation came at the same time I was inquiring with the VA to see if I was still eligible to use my GI Bill® as I had been separated from service for over a decade.” – Daron Miller (’19), Maryland

-Daron Miller is a current student in online biblical studies program, a husband, father of two, veteran and employed full-time and serving in his church.
-To learn more about why this Veteran chose to study online at LBC, click here.
+Daron was a student in online biblical studies program, as well as a husband, father of two and a veteran who was working full time and serving in his church.
+To learn more about why this veteran chose to study online at LBC, click here.

 3. To Fulfill a Life-Long Dream